 The MB150 amp sim is punchy and more driven than the 800RB.
 It has always been my favorite of the three when it comes to the plugin versions.
 If you are playing on your bridge pickup, watch the highs and high mids on the amp.
 Things can tend to get a little shrill on this amp if you push it too hard.

-The semi-driven tones you get with the MB150 are warm and full of life.
+The semi-driven tones you get with the MB150 are warm and full.
 I managed to get a ton of great results without putting in too much work.
 The MB150 had tones for punk, thrash, hard rock, indie, funk and a long list of playing styles readily available.

-The most popular amp of the bunch as far as accomplished users goes.
+The most popular amp of the bunch in hardware form as far as accomplished players go.
 The 2001RB is one of Gallien Krueger’s finest and most versatile products.
 I have seen bass players use the real deal for so many genres in both live and studio settings.
 Every user that I have talked to about the 2001RB had nothing but constant and detailed praise for it so when this suite came out, it was a big selling feature for me.

 This amp sounds really good.
 It does a lot of things convincing with realism and authenticity in mind.
 Personally, I don’t care for the driven channel because the gain just seems to thin out the tone.
 With the gain up, the tone starts to sound like a plugin rather than a real amp but that’s really the only fault for this plugin.